Gazprom: Production

 In 2011, Gazprom produced 513.17 e9m3 of natural gas, which was 17 percent of the worldwide production and 83 percent of Russian production.
 Of this amount, the Yamburg subsidiary produced 41 percent, Urengoy 23.6 percent, Nadym 10.9 percent, Noyabrsk 9.3 percent and others 15.2 percent.
-In addition, the company produced 32.28 million tons of oil and 12.07 million tons of gas condensate.
+Additionally, the company produced 32.28 million tons of oil and 12.07 million tons of gas condensate.

 The majority of Gazprom's fields are located in the Nadym-Pur-Taz region (near the Gulf of Ob) in Yamalo-Nenets Autonomous Okrug in Western Siberia.
 Historically, the three largest fields are Medvezhe, Urengoy and Yamburg.
 After more than twenty years of production, the fields are now in decline.
 Production from the fields has decreased by twenty to twenty-five bcm per year.
 The production at Zaporliarnoe, Gazprom's fourth largest field, increased until 2004, offsetting the decline in the other fields.
 Since 2004, Gazprom has maintained production by activating new smaller fields and by purchasing production assets from other companies.

 Gazprom Neft produces crude oil.
 In 2005, Gazprom purchased 75 percent of the Gazprom Neft shares for $13.1 billion.

 Imports from Central Asia

-Gazprom's ability to supply natural gas to domestic market and for reexport has relied to a large extent on imports from Central Asia.
+Gazprom's ability to supply natural gas to the domestic market and for reexport relied to a large extent on imports from Central Asia.
 In 2007, Gazprom imported a total of 60.7 e9m3 from Central Asia: 42.6 e9m3 from Turkmenistan, 8.5 e9m3 from Kazakhstan, and 9.6 e9m3 from Uzbekistan.
-In particular, Gazprom purchased seventy-five percent of Turkmenistan gas exports in order to supply gas to Ukraine.
+In particular, Gazprom purchased seventy-five percent of Turkmenistan gas exports to supply gas to Ukraine.
 In 2008, Gazprom paid $130/mcm to $180/mcm for gas from Central Asia.

 Reserves

-In 2015, Gazprom's proved and probable reserves of natural gas were 23.705 e12m3, a 3.8% increase from the 2011 figure which represented 18.4% of the world's reserves.
+In 2015, Gazprom's proved and probable reserves of natural gas were 23.705 e12m3, a 3.8% increase from the 2011 figure, which represented 18.4% of the world's reserves.
 In 2015, the reserves of crude oil were 1.355 billion tons and the reserves of gas condensate were 933.3 billion tons.
 59.8 percent of Gazprom's natural gas reserves (Categories A+B+C1) were located in the Urals Federal District (decreasing), 20.5 percent in the Arctic shelf (increasing), and 8.3 percent in the Southern Federal District and North Caucasus Federal District.

 Development and exploration

-Gazprom has invested about 480 billion rubles ($20 billion) in new major projects in order to maintain supply.
+Gazprom invested approximately 480 billion rubles ($20 billion) in new major projects to maintain its supply.
 Nearly 37 percent of Gazprom's reserves are located in the Yamal Peninsula and in the Barents Sea.

 Blue Stream Pipeline

 One of Gazprom's major projects is the Blue Stream Pipeline.
 The Blue Stream Pipeline delivers natural gas to Turkey via the Black Sea.
-In 1997, the Blue Stream Pipeline agreement between Turkey and Russia was signed.
+In 1997, the Blue Stream Pipeline agreement was signed between Turkey and Russia.
 In 2000, the first joint was welded.
-The pipeline has transported 16 billion cubic meters each year.
+The pipeline transports 16 billion cubic meters each year.